 - 3. Consumption of food in the classroom (i.e., breakfast, snack, etc. provided by Nutrition Services) and throughout school facilities is to be discouraged monitored due to allergy and sanitation concerns.
 An exception would be a child on an individual medical health plan.
-Due to allergy and sanitation concerns, consumption of food in the classroom and throughout school facilities is to be discouraged unless part of a school-sponsored meal program, in which case it will be monitored.
 In accordance with Regulation JHCF-R2: Food Allergy Guidelines, eating surfaces must be cleaned after consumption. - 4.
 Celebrations with food are to be limited and discouraged pursuant to the ACPS Food Allergy Guidelines.
 See attachment Attachment B for nonfood celebration ideas. - 5.
 All school-sponsored fund-raising groups are to be encouraged to choose non-food items to sell.
-See attachment C. - 6.
+See attachment Attachment C. - 6.
 If fund-raising activities include the sale of food for consumption on school property, the purchase of healthy food options must also be available.
 In addition, such fundraisers must comply with the "Competitive Foods" requirements in Regulation JHCH-R, and must follow food safety handling and storage guidelines. - 7.
 Drinking water will be available and accessible to students throughout the school day. - 8.
 School administrators will provide staff development opportunities that include "active learning" strategies. - 9.
 Kindergarten snacks will make a positive contribution to children's diets and health, with fruits and vegetables as the primary snacks and water as the primary beverage. - 10.
 In compliance with federal guidelines, no food other than that provided by the School Nutrition Services program will be sold to students during the school day. - 11.
 Elementary school principals are encouraged to modify physical education schedules in an effort to maximize the amount of time and number of classes available and to provide additional PE.